luiberna/luiberna/README.md

 - 🎓 I'm currently a Computer Engineering student at **ISCTE**
 - 🌱 Simultaneously enrolled at **42 Lisboa**, mastering the art of low-level and systems programming
 - 🔧 Passionate about algorithms, operating systems, and building things from scratch
-- 🧠 Obsessed with **memory management**, **concurrency**, and understanding how computers *really* work
 - 📍 Based in Lisbon, Portugal 🇵🇹

 ---